 R3: 60 feet (18m) from a two-bolt anchor.

 R6: 80 feet (25m) down a steep wall off a two-bolt anchor.
 This anchor is often rigged short making the pull difficult.
-Can pull from directly below, but many will want to continue down the steep slope beyond.
+It’s possible to pull from directly below, but it’s an easier pull fromthe steep slope beyond.

 R7 – R12: numerous 20-30 foot rappels off logs, rocks and the occasional bolt anchor.